ENT5100 – Methods and Topics in Entrepreneurship Research

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-This course is only available for students admitted to the master's degree programme in Innovation and Entrepreneurship.
+This course is available only for students admitted to the study programme Entrepreneurship (master's two years).

 Language of examination